Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-New findings may force us to re-define Neanderthal capacity for artistry.
-These findings consist of some cave paintings in Europe that appears to be much earlier than previously thought.
+New findings may force us to redefine Neanderthal capacity for artistry.
+These findings consist of some cave paintings in Europe that appear to be much earlier than previously thought.

 Behind the findings, we find a research team from Britain and Spain.
 They have been using new methods to more accurately date some 50 samples from eleven caves in northwestern Spain.
 The cave walls are naturally covered by a thin limestone layer.
 A crust also found on top of the paintings.
 And by determining the ratio of the two substances, paint, and limestone.
 Using radioactive uranium and its decay product thorium, the researchers are able to produce a minimum age of the paintings in the limestone layer.

-The study that was published in Science last year and in it the authors argues on the possibilities of that the art having been made by either Neanderthal’s or Homo Sapiens.
+The study that was published in Science last year, in which the authors argues on the possibility that the art was made by either Neanderthals or Homo Sapiens.

-The conclusion by the authours remains as of yet inclusive.
-However, these findings should be seen in the light of many other findings in recent time that provides us with tantalizing insights of the previously often dim-witted Neanderthals.
-Findings that suggest Neanderthal’s using more advanced tools, to having worn jewelry, buried their dead and, also to have interbred with our own human race to such an extent that about 4 percent of every modern European’s genome is traceable to Neanderthal origins.
+The conclusion by the authors remains as of yet inclusive.
+However, these findings should be seen in the light of many other findings in recent times that provide us with tantalizing insights into the previously often dim-witted Neanderthals.
+Findings that suggest Neanderthal’s using more advanced tools, wore jewelry, buried their dead, and also interbred with our own human race to such an extent that about 4 percent of every modern European’s genome is traceable to Neanderthal origins.

 ______________